0chain/0chain/code/go/0chain.net/smartcontract/minersc/README.md

 1. If 0chain has updated, cleanup blockchain and rebuild all.
 2. Start sharder 1 and 1-3 miners (genesis nodes).
-3. Create wallet in zwalelt and fill if with tokens
+3. Create wallet in zwallet and fill if with tokens
     ```
     for run in {1..10}; do ./zwallet faucet --methodName pour --input “{Pay day}”; done
     ```